![]() |

 Use the AddressSanitizer, which comes with g++/clang these days.
 See Building OpenMS on GNU/Linux for details on how to compile it into OpenMS.

-2. Call the executable with valgrind: valgrind –suppressions=OpenMS/tools/valgrind/openms_external.supp –leak-check=full <executable> <parameters>.
+CMAKE_BUILD_TYPE to Debug). valgrind: valgrind –suppressions=OpenMS/tools/valgrind/openms_external.supp –leak-check=full <executable> <parameters>.
+Common errors are:

 View preparation of a new OpenMS release to learn more about contributing to releases.